Vision of ZERO-PLUS

 The goal of this project is to provide the market with an innovative, yet readily implementable system for NZE residential neighbourhoods that will significantly reduce their costs.
 Consequently, the project has the following objectives:

-· To support the shift towards resource-efficient, low-carbon and climate-resilient buildings and districts, by enhancing the role of Europe’s construction industry in the reduction of the EU’s carbon footprint by almost 77kg CO2/m² with a total 408 tonnes CO2 offset for all ZERO-PLUS case studies.
+- To support the shift towards resource-efficient, low-carbon and climate-resilient buildings and districts, by enhancing the role of Europe’s construction industry in the reduction of the EU’s carbon footprint by almost 77kg CO/m² with a total of approximately 200 tonnes CO offset for all ZERO-PLUS case studies.

 The ZERO-PLUS project has developed a method and accompanying tools to provide an overarching solution to the barriers to successful construction of new residential Net Zero Energy Settlements (NZES).
 Focusing on the settlement-level instead of on single buildings, the ZERO-PLUS approach aims to bring together technology suppliers, energy efficiency and renewable energy experts and developers who work together from the earliest stages of project conception to optimise the NZES design.
 ZERO-PLUS is a comprehensive, cost-effective system for the design, construction and monitoring of Net Zero Energy Settlements which has been tested and implemented in four pilot projects across Europe (in France, the UK, Italy and Cyprus).
 Application of the ZERO-PLUS approach ensures achievement of cost, energy use and renewable energy production targets.
 The targets to be achieved can be adjusted as needed for specific cases.

 In the pilot projects, it is expected that the following objectives of the ZERO-PLUS project will be met or exceeded:

 - 16% cost reduction compared to the reference case

 - Net regulated energy consumption of < 20 kWh/m2/year

 - Energy production by RES of > 50 kWh/m2/year